 County Council selling off the family silver in an attempt to scrape through to the end of the financial year

 The monthly finance report to the County Council’s Cabinet last week spoke of £25m being used from capital receipts to contribute to this year’s revenue spending.
-This is important because under normal circumstances it would be illegal for a Council...read more
+This is important because under normal circumstances it would be illegal for a Council to borrow money...read more

 At a full meeting of Northamptonshire County Council this week Labour put forward a motion in support of Childrens Centres and the preventative work they do with young families and the long-term benefits this provides.
 We called for the Council to reaffirm its...read more